covidwatchorg/covidwatch-cloud-functions/README.md

 1. Install [Go](https://golang.org/) 1.13 or higher
 2. [Install the Google Cloud SDK](https://cloud.google.com/sdk/install).
-3. Tests use the Firestore emulator, which requires some components from the Google Cloud SDK which are not installed by default.
-In order to install them, run the emulator once using `gcloud beta emulators firestore start`.
-It will prompt to install any missing components.
-Once all the necessary components have been installed and the emulator is actually running, you can kill it.
+3. Install components necessary to run the Firestore emulator: `gcloud components install beta cloud-firestore-emulator`.
+Unit tests use the emulator, so if these components are not installed, unit tests will fail.

 ## Run Tests